docker/docs/content/scout/quickstart.md

 ---
 title: Docker Scout quickstart
 keywords: scout, supply chain, vulnerabilities, packages, cves, scan, analysis, analyze
-description: >
+description: 'Learn how to get started with Docker Scout to analyze images and fix vulnerabilities

-  Learn how to get started with Docker Scout to analyze images and fix vulnerabilities
+  '
-redirect_from:
+aliases:
 - /atomist/get-started/
 ---

-{% include scout-early-access.md %}
+{{< include "scout-early-access.md" >}}

 Docker Scout analyzes image contents and generates a detailed report of packages and vulnerabilities that it detects.
 It can provide you with